whatisnuclear/website/msr.md

 layout: default
 title: Molten Salt Reactors
 category: reactor-types yeah
-description: Molten salt reactors, such as the LFTR, are completely different types of nuclear reactors than those currently operating.
+description: Molten salt reactors are completely different types of nuclear reactors than those currently operating.
 They have interesting benefits, and a different set of problems.
 This page discusses what they are, what they can do, what issues they face, and their history.
 author: Nick Touran
 image: /img/are.jpg
 ---